 M.S., Urban Policy Analysis, New School for Social Research

 B.A., Cornell University

 My research focuses on urban health, immigrant communities and the role of community institutions in community planning and in the delivery of social and health services.
 I am also interested in how key community-based institutions in immigrant and minority communities shape community values and norms, particularly in relation to controversial or sensitive topics, like HIV.
 I have led several NIH-funded research projects, including a 5-year study on Asian immigrant religious institutions and their potential role in HIV prevention for the communities they serve.
-Currently, I am leading an NIH-funded study on the geography of immigrant sex work in NYC and LA County (with Lois Takahashi).
-Other recent projects include a study of smaller cities’ response to rapid increases in their immigrant populations and an evaluation of a program that aims to increase children’s physical activity on playgrounds in NYC public schools.
+Another NIH-funded study examined the geography of immigrant sex work in NYC and LA County (with Lois Takahashi).
+Other projects include a study of smaller cities’ response to rapid increases in their immigrant populations and an evaluation of a program that aims to increase children’s physical activity on playgrounds in NYC public schools.

-I am currently an Associate Professor in the Department of Urban Policy and Planning at Hunter College, City University of New York.
+I am currently a Professor in the Department of Urban Policy and Planning at Hunter College, City University of New York.
 Prior to coming to Hunter College, I was a Senior Research Associate at the New York Academy of Medicine, an Assistant Professor of Clinical Sociomedical Sciences at Columbia University (Mailman School of Public Health), and a Visiting Assistant Research Scientist at the University of California, San Francisco.
-Previously, I was a co-founder and Deputy Executive Director of the Asian & Pacific Islander Coalition on HIV/AIDS (APICHA).
+Previously, I was a co-founder and Deputy Executive Director of the Asian & Pacific Islander Coalition on HIV/AIDS (now know as Apicha Community Health Center).
 I also worked for the NYC Commission on Human Rights and the NYC Comptroller’s Office.